mohamedehabpop/ETL-for-Ecom-Usnig-Python-Airflow/README.md

 # ETL-for-ecom-usnig-python-and-Airflow
-developed ETL for an ecommerce using it's Hidden API and used Airflow to for workflow
+developed an ETL for an ecommerce using it's Hidden API and used Airflow to orchestrate the pipeline